-If you’ve ever brought your youth ministry to a Group Workcamp, you know that this incredible week of home repair, service, worship, and fun is all planned out in advance for you so that you get to show-up with your students and actually be present with them.
+If you’ve ever brought your youth group to a Group Workcamp, you know that this week of home repair, worship, and fun is all planned out in advance so that you get to show up with your students and actually be present with them.

-But how exactly do these jam-packed Workcamps run so smoothly?
+But how exactly do these jam-packed Workcamps come to be?

 Q: How long is the development process of a Workcamp?

 A: “It can be a 1 to 2 year process for regular Workcamps and 6 months for ones centered around disaster relief.
 Right now we are finalizing 2017 locations.
 Most the time we are already working two years before youth groups show up to a Workcamp.
 For example, one church that went last summer decided this was something that they really wanted to bring to their community as well.
 We are starting a process with them now that will actualize in 2017.
 We take time to do things well and with strong relationships.”

 Q: How much does Group Mission Trips staff work with the co-sponsors once a Workcamp starts being planned?